dpriskorn/ItemSubjector/README.md

 avoid garbage matches.

 Usage example:
-`python itemsubjector.py -l Q34 --no-aliases`
+`python itemsubjector.py -a Q34 --no-aliases`
 (the shorthand `-na` also works)

+### Disable search expression confirmation
+Avoid the extra question "Do you want to continue?":

+Usage example:
+`python itemsubjector.py -a Q34 --no-confirmation`
+(the shorthand `-nc` also works)

 ### Show links column in table of search expressions
 This is handy if you want to look them up easily.

 Usage example:
-`python itemsubjector.py -l Q34 --show-search-urls`
+`python itemsubjector.py -a Q34 --show-search-urls`
 (the shorthand `-su` also works)

 ### Show links column in table of search expressions
 This is handy if you want to look them up easily.

 Usage example:
-`python itemsubjector.py -l Q34 --show-item-urls`
+`python itemsubjector.py -a Q34 --show-item-urls`
 (the shorthand `-iu` also works)

 ### Limit to scholarly articles without main subject